Webpage adjusted for smaller screen width.

 PRELIMINARY: Then Noah began farming and planted a vineyard.
 He drank of the wine and became drunk, and uncovered himself inside his tent. (v20,21)

-Ham did nothing about Noah′s shame
+Ham proclaimed/publicized Noah′s shame

 A